keepaliveit-staging/staging.keepaliveit.co.uk/_pages/cloud.markdown

 ## Cloud Elasticity
 Expecting a surge of website traffic during a busy period?
 Let us take control of keeping your website online through even the largest of traffic peaks.

+<p>“Our hosting costs have decreased by over 90% and we’re running at about 25% of our capacity allowing us to quickly&nbsp;scale.”</p>

+<p>“We have been able to make scaling the technical infrastructure of our business cost effective and&nbsp;efficient.”</p>

 {% include industry-consultation.md %}